iHunt101/mcwpdoc/setting_up_the_theme/logo_and_favicon.md

 To set the logo and favicon for your website, please use the **MC Options** page.
 By default, Media Center theme logo and favicon is loaded.

-> We recommend a png file for logo which has a transparent background.
-The recommended resolution of logo is : **233x54 pixels**.
+<div class="alert alert-info">We recommend a png file for logo which has a transparent background.
+The recommended resolution of logo is : **233x54 pixels**.</div>

 Follow the steps to setup the logo and favicon for your website.